MatheKarotti/MatheMann/README.md

 | `/mama`          | Toggle the main window              |
 | `/mama history`  | Open the history window             |
 | `/mama settings` | Open the settings window            |

-## Building from source

-Requires the Dalamud dev libraries (installed automatically by XIVLauncher under `%appdata%\XIVLauncher\addon\Hooks\dev\`).
-Open the project in Visual Studio and build in **Release / x64**.
-DalamudPackager produces `latest.zip` in the output folder, which is the installable artifact attached to each GitHub release.